ideamark/breadbot/README.md

 # Breadbot

 ## Overview
-* Breadbot is a simple and powerful chatbot
+Breadbot is a simple and powerful chatbot
 * Easy to deploy
+* Fast response
 * More than 1000,000 corpus
-  * Fast response
 * No database
 * Based on Python3
 * Support WeChat

 ## Have a try
 * Download WeChat on your phone